The Cozy Cabins Advantage

 Tip: Add our Log Corners option for the authentic butt-and-pass log look!

-Because modular homes must be built to withstand the forces of truck delivery and lifting forces when the crane places them on their foundations they are built considerably stronger than the typical site-built home.
+Because modular log homes must be built to withstand the forces of truck delivery and lifting forces when the crane places them on their foundations they are built considerably stronger than the typical site-built home.

 If you’ve built a home through a snowy or rainy season you know the effects it can have on your partially built home.
 When working with deadlines, lumber is often enclosed in the walls before it has time to dry out and can have effects on the longevity of your home.
-Modular homes are built in a climate controlled facility, and are completely weather-tight before leaving the factory.
+Modular homes are built in a climate-controlled facility and are completely weather-tight before leaving the factory.
+Learn more about how to properly maintain your cabin today!

 Modular construction allows the manufacturer to purchase all materials in bulk quantities.
 Many common building supplies are bought by the truckload.
 This buying power allows us to purchase products at a better price than the typical site contractor who is forced to purchase at a local lumberyard and then ship multiple products separately to your job site.